-For public entities, the ASU is effective for fiscal years (and interim periods within those fiscal years) beginning on or after December 15, 2013.
-Early adoption will be permitted.
-The ASU should be applied prospectively from the beginning of the fiscal year of adoption.
-The Group does not expect the adoption of this guidance will have a significant effect on its consolidated financial statements.
+The amendments in this ASU are effective for annual periods and interim periods within those annual periods beginning after December 15, 2015.
+Earlier adoption is permitted.
+The Group does not expect the adoption of this guidance will have a significant effect on the Group's consolidated financial statements.